Engage with Our Students

 On-Campus Blitz Interviewing Events – Fall and Spring Semester

-Each semester Cornell Tech hosts two on-campus recruiting events for companies seeking to hire students for full-time and summer internships or part-time positions.
+Each semester Cornell Tech hosts three on-campus recruiting events for companies seeking to hire students for full-time and summer internships or part-time positions.
 Both events are highly interactive and allow employers to interview up to 8 students in 30 minute intervals.
 An internally-developed algorithm optimizes matching between students and companies based on skills, job requirements and mutual preferences.
 Companies are provided with their interview schedule and resumes ahead of the event, which ensure that most qualified students are selected for the interviews.

 Note that these events are conducted on Cornell Tech’s campus in New York City and do not coincide with Ithaca-based Cornell University Career Fairs.